iromanovsky/irom.info/_drafts/2025-06-01-azure-network-security-modes.md

 - Any undefined inbound and outbound traffic is denied for Spoke Vnets
 - Undefined traffic between different security zones in the same VNet is denied as well
 - Only explicitly defined traffic is allowed
-- The traffic between the subnets of the same security zone is not passing thru the firewall
+- The traffic between the subnets of the same security zone is not passing through the firewall

 In Traditional security mode:
 - Any undefined inbound traffic is denied for Spoke Vnets
 - Outbound traffic from Spoke Vnets is allowed by default
 - Only explicitly defined incoming traffic is allowed to Spoke Vnets
-- The traffic between the subnets Spoke VNet is not passing thru the firewall
+- The traffic between the subnets Spoke VNet is not passing through the firewall

 In Native security mode:
 - Any undefined inbound and outbound traffic is allowed for Spoke Vnets
-- The traffic between the subnets Spoke VNet is not passing thru the firewall
+- The traffic between the subnets Spoke VNet is not passing through the firewall

 Central Management: if both Regional Hub NVA

 ## Network Security Groups

 In MicroSeg Security Mode,
-- A single NSG created for each spoke Vnet.
+- A single NSG created for each spoke VNet.
-- Same NSG is applied to all subnets in the VNet
+- The same NSG is applied to all subnets in the VNet
 - NSG is managed by the central team
 - 3rd party solutions can be used to centrally manage multiple NSGs
- - Last rule in NSG is to block any incoming traffic.
+ - The last rule in NSG is to block any incoming traffic.
-- Outbound traffic is not filtered on NSG level.
-It can be filtered on Hub Firewall level, if necessary.
+- Outbound traffic is not filtered on the NSG level.
+It can be filtered on the Hub Firewall level, if necessary.
-- Any rules allowing communications between applications or for incoming traffic should be done with ASG where possible (and load balancer Ips where not possible to use ASG)
+- Any rules allowing communications between applications or for incoming traffic should be done with ASG, where possible (and load balancer IPs where not possible to use ASG)

 In Traditional and Native security modes,
 - NSG management is delegated to application owners, so they can control the traffic for their applications on their own.
-These NSGs are attached on the NIC level to respective virtual machines.
+These NSGs are attached at the NIC level to the respective virtual machines.

 ## Application Security Groups

 In MicroSeg security mode
-- Application owners have to create ASG themselves request the central teams to create NSG rules with these ASGs
+- Application owners have to create ASGs themselves and request the central teams to create NSG rules with these ASGs
 - Communications between any VMs are possible only after NSG rules are created by the central team and ASGs are assigned to VMs by application owners

 In Traditional and Native security modes:
-- Application owners are encouraged to use ASGs to manage their NSG.
-This practice is required to be able to define in Dev/Test env the working rules for MicroSeg security mode.
+- Application owners are encouraged to use ASGs to manage their NSGs.
+This practice is required to be able to define in the Dev/Test environment the working rules for MicroSeg security mode.

 ## Discussion